HP 9000 D-Class and R-Class Servers

 Chipset

-D-Class servers use different chipsets and systems designs depending on the processor architecture.
-There were actually four different system architectures:
+HP 9000 D-Class servers use different chipsets and systems designs, depending on the specific processor architecture and server model.

 System buses